For administrators with Remind Hub. Web only.

 Individuals may also have multiple roles at your school, and have the same or different roles at other organizations.
 For example, a teacher at your school may have the parent role at another school.
 Or, a teacher at your school may also have the staff role for your school.
 However, individuals cannot have different roles for different classes at an organization.
 For example, a school participant who has the parent and the teacher role for their school will show up as a teacher and a parent in all of the classes they are in at the school.

 At the moment, we do not have the "administrator" role.
 Instead, all verified district and school administrators have the "teacher" role as well as admin access to their organization.
 Anyone who needs admin permission can obtain it from one of the verified administrators at their school.
 These verified individuals manage an administrator dashboard, which includes communication statistics and organization-wide messaging.
 This level of access is only available to schools and districts with Remind Hub.

-Only administrators can change the role of other individuals in their organization.
-Teachers, students and parents can only update their own role via their account.
+Only administrators can change the role of school participants in their organization in bulk or individually.
+Teachers and parents can update their own role via their account.
 Students cannot update their own role at this time.

 This article contains the following sections:

 - Change the role of multiple participants in bulk

 - Overview on the roles we have at Remind